Piloting processes for the NHS Revalidation Support Team

-At the end of each appraisal the participants were encouraged to provide their feedback on the materials and the process direct to the RST.
-The RST received a 100% response from Medacs Healthcare’s pilot.
+At the end of each appraisal, the participants were encouraged to provide their feedback on the materials and the process directly to the RST.
+The RST received a 100 per cent response from Medacs Healthcare’s pilot.

 Throughout the pilot, the project manager provided regular updates and feedback to the RST, including a monthly steering group meeting which included representatives of several stakeholder groups.
 This meant the RST always felt reassured the project was on track and would meet their needs.

-Medacs Healthcare took 125 locum doctors through the appraisal process – exceeding the target by 25%.
-We facilitated feedback on the locums experience to ensure the RST had a clear view of what worked well and what needed further development.
+Medacs Healthcare took 125 locum doctors through the appraisal process – exceeding the target by 25 per cent.
+We facilitated feedback on the locum's experience to ensure the RST had a clear view of what worked well and what needed further development.